hotosm/drone-tm/docs/dev/setup.md

   GOOGLE_LOGIN_REDIRECT_URI="http://localhost:3040/auth"
   ```

+#### Monitoring

+- At present, only Sentry is configured as the default backend for logging with OpenTelemetry.
+- To set it up and work with it, you will need a valid Sentry DSN, as well as making sure to uncomment
+  `INSTALL_MONITORING` in `src/backend/Dockerfile` to allow the Docker image to build with that option
+  enabled.
+- `LOG_LEVEL` is set to `info` by default.
+Setting it to `debug` makes the logs very verbose, so it
+  is recommended to leave the setting as is.

 ### Build and Run The Containers

 - The `Justfile` in the project root contains all the logic needed to build and run the application.